declann/HowMuchIs13BillionEuros.com/src/index.md

 You can check (and change!) their formulas under the tab for '💬' (top left)

 <p><strong>"Scrubbable numbers"</strong> as an interaction technique for models - inside narrative text, is something championed by <a href="https://worrydream.com/">Bret Victor</a>.
-I recommend reading the <a href="https://worrydream.com/ClimateChange/#media-debate">Model-driven debate</a> section of his <a href="https://worrydream.com/ClimateChange/">climate essay</a> for further nice interactions with models and their calculations.</p>
+I recommend his other work: especially the <a href="https://worrydream.com/ClimateChange/#media-debate">Model-driven debate</a> section of his <a href="https://worrydream.com/ClimateChange/">climate essay</a>, to find further neat interactions with models and their calculations.</p>

 <p><i>This was a little, hurried exercise by <a href="https://calcwithdec.dev/about">Declan</a>.</i> <strong>Please don't use these numbers for decision making</strong> ⚠️</p>